Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: RQ5: Comparison with Existing Tools

+In addition, it is notable that both \emph{Jedi} and \emph{pyright} consistently fail to infer function parameter types across all categories.
+This design choice stems from their tendency to label the type annotation of function parameters as ``\texttt{Any}'', reflecting Python's duck typing philosophy.
+Essentially, this means a non-type annotated function can accept a variable of any type.
+While this might align with Python's flexibility, it is not beneficial for static analysis of Python code.

+\textbf{Discussion.} The standout performance of \emph{Jedi} and \emph{pyright} in the \textit{builtins} and \textit{external} categories provide insights into their underlying design.
+Academic tools, such as \emph{PyCG}, overlook the use of user provided type hints, called typestubs, when analyzing the types of Python elements.
+Conversely, both \emph{Jedi} and \emph{pyright} have fine-tuned their processes to incorporate these typestubs effectively.
+Nevertheless, the design paradigms of both \emph{Jedi} and \emph{pyright} are oriented towards specific use cases, such as auto-completion and Integrated Development Environments (IDEs) integration, influencing the nature of their outputs.
+Accessing their internal static analysis data, like points-to and type information, is not straightforward for a more generalized source code analysis, as needed for \toolname.

+To achieve better performance, \toolname combines \emph{PyCG's} algorithm, EAG, and leverages typestubs, where required, to increase accuracy.
+However, the support for handling typestubs are more mature in \emph{Jedi} and \emph{pyright} and this is evident by their performance in the highlighted categories where typestubs are required the most.

+Another observation is the performance of \emph{HiTyper}.
+Despite its foundation on \emph{PyCG} and its hybrid analysis approach, its varied performance on different categories are difficult to explain considering its reliance on ML techniques.
+We posit that incorporating \toolname's analysis might enhance the accuracy of \emph{HiTyper}.
+We aim to explore this in future research.

+\textbf{Modeling of Pandas Behavior.} Listing~\ref{lst:typingschallenges} shows simplified data manipulation methods of the Pandas library based on our real-world benchmark.
+Furthermore, Table \ref{table:tools_type_inference} lists the type of each variable used in Listing~\ref{lst:typingschallenges} as inferred by the tools being compared.
+It can be seen that \emph{pyright}, \emph{Jedi}, and \emph{HiTyper} fail to infer return-types of variables \texttt{x1} through \texttt{x6}.
+This is because \toolname can model complex pandas accesses while the other tools fail.
+For instance, in line 6, a dot notation access \texttt{df.a} is ignored by other tools while \toolname models it as a \texttt{Series}.

-\section{RQ4: Comparison with Existing Tools}
+\section{RQ5: Comparison with Existing Tools}

-We compare \toolname in terms of callsite recognition and header annotation with \emph{PyCG}, \emph{pyright}, and \emph{Jedi} using our real-world benchmark.
-Since both \emph{pyright} and \emph{Jedi} are designed for type checking and auto-completion, we added helper functions to output type information and callsite information as required by \toolname.
-Furthermore, note that our type-stub database of ML libraries was provided to \emph{pyright} and \emph{Jedi} for analysis.
+We conduct a comparison of \toolname against \emph{PyCG}, \emph{pyright}, \emph{Jedi}, and \emph{HiTyper} focusing on callsite recognition and header annotation, using our real-world benchmark.
+Since \emph{pyright} and \emph{Jedi} are primarily configured for type checking and auto-completion, we incorporated auxiliary functions to gather type information and callsite data for comparison.